Skip to main content

 Extract Env Variables

 Compose supports environment-variable interpolation: ${VAR}, ${VAR:-default}, ${VAR:?error}.
 On a developer laptop, these come from a local .env file.
-On Fibe, they come from launch-time variables.
+On Fibe, launch-time variables replace them — but through template compilation ($$var__ markers or path: bindings), not through Compose's env interpolation.

 StyleWhere the substitution happensWhen to use